UT Data Hub

 What tools can I use to connect?

-The Data Hub supports connections from a range of analytics tools including Tableau, Amazon QuickSight, R, SPSS, and more.
+The Data Hub supports connections from a range of analytics tools including Tableau, Power BI, Amazon QuickSight, SQL-based tools, Python, R, SPSS, and more.
 If you have questions about a specific tool, contact D2I at insights@utexas.edu.

 How is the Data Hub different from Cognos/Legacy Data Services?

 Cognos is UT's legacy data warehouse platform, now in sustainment mode and no longer being actively developed.
-The Data Hub is UT's modern, cloud-based data ecosystem — where new investment and capabilities are being built.
-An orderly, phased migration from Legacy Data Services to the Data Hub is underway.
+The Data Hub is UT's modern, cloud-based data ecosystem where new investment and capabilities are being built.

 Who do I contact to learn more?